Where should I stay in Jamaica?

 Horse on the Beach in Jamaica

-Jamaica is absolutely one of my favorite islands in the Caribbean for so many reasons.
-Like many islands, there are resort options at varying price ranges to fit your vacation budget.
-You do not have to stay in the most expensive resort, to have a wonderful experience.
-I can help you navigate where to stay in Jamaica, and find the right resort for you.
+Jamaica is absolutely one of my favorite Caribbean islands—and for many great reasons.
+Like many islands, it offers resorts at a range of price points to fit your vacation budget.
+You don’t need to stay at the most expensive resort to have an incredible experience.
+I can help you navigate where to stay in Jamaica and find the perfect resort tailored just for you.

-Montego Bay is where you fly in to for your Jamaican adventure.
-There are dozens of fabulous resort choices right in this area within 30 minutes of the airport.
-You'll have shopping, central access to several tour options and a variety of various levels of resorts to choose from.
-You could either choose to stay here the entire time, or do a split stay with say Ocho Rios or Negril.
-Ocho Rios and Negril are anywhere from approximately 90 minutes to 2 hours away from Montego Bay.
-It makes a perfect split to end your Jamaica trip in Montego Bay to break up the drive to the airport.
+Montego Bay is where most visitors fly in to begin their Jamaican adventure.
+It offers dozens of fabulous resorts within 30 minutes of the airport.
+Here, you’ll find plenty of shopping, easy access to tours, and resorts to fit every budget.
+You can choose to stay in Montego Bay for your entire trip or split your stay with other popular areas like Ocho Rios or Negril.
+Both Ocho Rios and Negril are about 90 minutes to two hours away, making Montego Bay an ideal place to finish your trip and break up the drive to the airport.

 Negril: The Capital of Casual